Active (1805 ship)

 Active was launched in South America and came into British hands in 1803 as a Spanish prize.
 She first appears in British online sources in 1805.
 She was on a voyage to Africa when a French squadron captured her in late 1805 or early 1806, and then released her.
 Although the registers carried her to 1814, she effectively disappears after her return to England.

 Career

 Active first appeared in Lloyd's Register (LR) in the volume for 1805, and the Register of Shipping (RS), in 1806.

-Although Active's trade was London–Afric, she does not appear to have been a slave ship.
+Although Active's trade was London–Africa, she does not appear to have been a slave ship.
 She does not appear in the pre-eminent database on the Transatlantic Slave Trade.